Indian rummy game complete guide

-What is Indian Rummy?
+What is Indian rummy?

 Indian rummy is one of the most celebrated card games in India.
 Just like the diverse Indian audience, the game of rummy has evolved over time, resulting in multiple variations.
 Indian Rummy, being widely accepted, has gained significant popularity among households in India.

-Types of Indian Rummy
+Types of Indian rummy

 Interestingly, there are two types of Indian Rummy: 13-card rummy and 21-card rummy.
 There isn't much difference between the two versions in terms of game rules; however, their popularity varies.